gemodriscoll/first-portfolio/README.md

 - HTML/CSS only 🖥️

 ## License 📄
 This project is licensed under the MIT License.
-See the [LICENSE] (./license) file for details.
+See the [license](https://github.com/gemodriscoll/first-portfolio/blob/main/LICENSE) file for details.